1 What is geospatial data?

 • Images like the one depicted in Figure 1.1 (a) are often implemented in terms of the array data structure.
 GIS books call it “raster data”, but we will avoid this term in our framework in order to obtain a more general set of tools.

-• According to our definition of geospatial data, “raster data” is simply a table with colors as variables (e.g., RGB values) combined with a Cartesian grid of quadrangle geometries.
+• According to our definition of geospatial data, “raster data” is simply a table with colors as variables (e.g., RGB values) combined with a grid of quadrangle geometries.
 We illustrate this concept in Figure 1.2 by zooming in a satellite image of the Lena delta:

 (a) “Raster data” of Lena delta